markjay4k/ncsdk-aarch64/README.md

 # Intel® Movidius™ Neural Compute SDK
 ## Modified to install on rock64 (aarch64 with ubuntu 18.04)

+### This README is a modified version of the original NCSDK repo

 This Intel® Movidius™ Neural Compute software developer kit (NCSDK) is provided for users of the [Intel® Movidius™ Neural Compute Stick](https://developer.movidius.com/) (Intel® Movidius™ NCS).
 It includes software tools, an API, and examples, so developers can create software that takes advantage of the accelerated neural network capability provided by the Intel Movidius NCS hardware.

 -------